Mactory/django-pluggableappsettings/README.md

 type

 ## Maintainers
-This Project is maintaned by [Northbridge Development Konrad & Schneider GbR](http://www.northbridge-development.de) Softwareentwicklung
+This Project is maintaned by [Pay-Per-X](https://www.pay-per-x.com)